riyagoyal15/riyagoyal15/README.md

 - 🌱 I’m currently learning Machine Learning, Google Cloud, Tableau and Neural Networks.
 - 👯 I’m looking to collaborate with people working in Data Science and Data Analytics field.
 - 🥅 2022 Goals: Strengthen my Machine Learning and SQL fundamentals.
 - ⚡ Fun fact: I'm a street food lover.
-If you are travelling to Delhi, you can ask me for recommendations! 🐾
+If you are travelling to Delhi, you can ask me for recommendations! 🥗
 - 👨‍💻 I'm open for internships and jobs for Data Scientist, Data Analyst and Data Engineering roles.
+- 📫 How to reach me: riya.goyalwk@gmail.com
+- 😄 Pronouns: She/Her

 > Content next in-line: Machine Learning, R Programming, SQL